seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 O, your desert speaks loud; and I should wrong it,
 To lock it in the wards of covert bosom,
 When it deserves, with characters of brass,
-A forted residence ’gainst the tooth of time
+A forted residence 'gainst the tooth of time
 And razure of oblivion.
 Give me your hand,
 And let the subject see, to make them know
 That outward courtesies would fain proclaim